OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/create_zepkit.md

   }
 }
 ```
-> Note: Ideally you want to change front-end code and test your zepkit properly before sharing it with others.
+> Note: Ideally you want to change front-end code and test your ZepKit properly before sharing it with others.

 ### Creating Zepkit